angular/angular/aio/content/guide/router.md

 - Delete the placeholder crisis center file.
 - Create !{_an} `!{_appDir}/crisis-center` folder.
-- Copy the files from `!{_appDir}/heroes` into the new crisis center folder, but
+- Copy the files from `!{_appDir}/heroes` into the new crisis center folder.
-- Change every mention of "hero" to "crisis", and "heroes" to "crises".
+- In the new files, change every mention of "hero" to "crisis", and "heroes" to "crises".

 You'll turn the `CrisisService` into a purveyor of mock crises instead of mock heroes:
-The resulting crisis center is a foundation for introducing a new concept &mdash; **child routing**.
+The resulting crisis center is a foundation for introducing a new concept&mdash;**child routing**.
 You can leave *Heroes* in its current state as a contrast with the *Crisis Center* and decide later if the differences are worthwhile.